 Protection of Intellectual Property.
 Certain of the Company's businesses rely on various intellectual property rights, including patents, copyrights, trademarks and trade secrets, as well as confidentiality provisions and licensing arrangements, to establish proprietary rights.
 If the Company does not enforce its intellectual property rights successfully, its competitive position may suffer which could harm the Company's operating results.
 In addition, the Company's patents, copyrights, trademarks and other intellectual property rights may not provide a significant competitive advantage.
 The Company may need to spend significant resources monitoring its intellectual property rights and may or may not be able to detect infringement by third parties.
 The Company's competitive position may be harmed if it cannot detect infringement and enforce its intellectual property rights quickly or at all.
-In some circumstances, the Company may choose to not pursue enforcement because an infringer has a dominant intellectual property position or for other business reasons.
-In addition, competitors might avoid infringement by designing around the Company's intellectual property rights or by developing non-infringing competing technologies.
+In some circumstances, the Company may choose to not pursue enforcement because an infringer has a dominant intellectual property rights or by designing around the Company's intellectual property rights or by developing non-infringing competing technologies.
 Intellectual property rights and the Company's ability to enforce them may be unavailable or limited in some countries which could make it easier for competitors to capture market share and could result in lost revenues.